Abdominal exercise

-Abdominal exercises are a type of strength exercise that affect the abdominal muscles (colloquially known as the stomach muscles or "abs").
-Human abdominal consist of four muscles which are the rectus abdomens, internal oblique, external oblique, and transversus abdominis.
-When performing abdominal exercises it is important to understand the effects, functions, the types of exercises, and think about how to perform this exercise safely.
+Abdominal exercises are strength exercise affecting the abdominal muscles (colloquially known as the stomach muscles or "abs").
+The human abdominal muscular set consists of four: the rectus abdominis, internal oblique, external oblique, and transversus abdominis.
+During the execution of abdominal training, understanding the functions, effects, and variations in exercise, along with considering the suitability, and safety in relation to current physical condition is crucial, as overtraining can lead to severe injury.

 Effects

 Abdominal exercises are useful for building abdominal muscles.
 This is useful for improving performance with certain sports, back pain, and for withstanding abdominal impacts (e.g., taking punches).
 According to a 2011 study, abdominal muscle exercises are known to increase the strength and endurance of the abdominal muscles.

 It has been highly disputed whether or not abdominal exercises have any reducing effect on abdominal fat.
 The aforementioned 2011 study found that abdominal exercise does not reduce abdominal fat; to achieve that, a deficit in energy expenditure and caloric intake must be created—abdominal exercises alone are not enough to reduce abdominal fat and the girth of the abdomen.
 Early results from a 2006 study found that walking exercise (not abdominal exercise specifically) reduced the size of subcutaneous abdominal fat cells; cell size predicts type 2 diabetes according to a lead author.
 Moderate exercise reduced cell size by about 18% in 45 obese women over 20 weeks; diet alone did not appear to affect cell size.